ShivanshRakesh/fpga-webserver-fractalvalley/README.md

-# FractalValley Webapp
+# FractalValley Webapp [WIP]

 This React webapp is a revamped version of http://fractalvalley.net.
-[WIP]
+The front-end uses the standalone component <fractal-image> for making the fractal image requests to the server.

 ## Local Setup
 In the project directory: